greenina/TWIX/DP3.md

     2. Icon selection: **Heart** vs trashcan vs X
         - Since we chose reversibility instead of confirmation, heart icon was the most appropriate.
 You can click unfilled heart to make it filled again(heart can have 2 modes) while trashcan and X button has only one status.
         - Moreover, heart icon represents user's will of the item most directly.

+- Include non-eco friendly products as well as eco-friendly products
+  - Our target user is who wants to be motivated steadily in eco-friendly consumption.
+  - However, since user's criteria of product selection has not been yet established, agonizing between contribution to the environment and personal gain, it would give a critical impact by showing the difference between two products at the same time
+    - *Solution : Just show eco-friendly products only in the mainpage(get rid of non-eco friendly ones), Show both products in each side in each category page*

 - 2 ways of accessing to lowest price shopping mall There is "Go to Buy" btn as well as shopping mall list(with access btn) sorted by price